Research teams at ESNEFT

-Following our merger of Colchester and Ipswich hospitals in July 2018 we have successfully integrated our research teams, creating a single leadership and administration structure for research across our Trust.
+Following the merger of Colchester and Ipswich hospitals in July 2018 we have successfully integrated our research teams, creating a single leadership and administration structure for research across our Trust.

 Organisational Chart for ESNEFT Research Unit

-Many of our doctors, nurses and practitioners are involved in national and international research studies and six teams of specialist research nurses, practitioners and administrative staff support them.
+Many of our doctors, nurses and practitioners are involved in national and international research studies and nine teams of specialist research nurses, facilitators, practitioners, grant coordinators and administrative staff support them.
 Our research programmes run across all disciplines from diagnosis to treatment to supportive care.
 This enables us to offer to our patients’ possible new treatments or procedures, which may widen their treatment options.
 The same clinical and research teams care for our patients during their course of treatment and follow up within the research study.